aestrella293/googleAssist/README.md

 The fields 'project id' and 'model id' are filled in with those id's found on https://console.developers.google.com/apis.

 When you issue the command, the Pi will attempt to verify the id's and then respond with "Press Enter to Send a new Request".
 When you press enter the mic will be active and you can then speak a command for the assistant to perform.

+Congratulations you now have a Google Assistant on your Raspberry Pi!

+**OPTIONAL**

+Since we are using a Raspberry Pi, we can use the GPIO from inside the assistant.